outofthisworld/npmcs/README.md

     }
  ```
 # environment
  npmcs also allows you to define environmental variables in a cross platform way by specifying "env" within the scripts portion of your package.json file.

+ This will not override any environmental settings that may have been set in your commands making it perfectly safe
+ to split setting environmental variables between the script commands and the env setting.

  The following script sets the NODE_ENV environment variable no matter if you're running on windows or linux/unix.
  ```
 "scripts": {
     "env": {